Kennyc1012/Opengur/README.md

 - Tablet Support
 - Material Design
 - Dark Theme
+- Meme Generator
 - Support for Api 15+

+#What's New
+Check the [Changelog](https://github.com/Kennyc1012/OpenImgur/blob/master/CHANGELOG.MD) for the changes of each version

 #Building
 When forking and building OpenImgur, you must use your own API keys.
 You can obtain them for free from Imgur.
 To use them, either create a gradle.properties file and add them with the keys API_CLIENT_ID and API_CLIENT_SECRET